dhpasta/dhpasta/README.md

 ---

 ### I'm into:
 🔹**Linux** - long-time Linux user, certified by Linux Foundation: knowledge of shell scripting, text processing, managing users, disks and processes.
-I am familliar with git repositories.
+I am familiar with git repositories.
 I can work with Linux man pages and I am a quick learner.

 🔹**Python** - is my current language of choice due to simplicity and large amount of resources.
 I have used Flask Framework in my projects.

 🔹**MySQL** - I can design and maintain basic MySQL databases.
-I would like to expand my skills to more complexed projects.
+I would like to expand my skills to more complex projects.

 🔹**Docker** - I have utilized Docker containers to host my projects.
 I have a little experience with deployment to AWS products.